tomordonez/tomordonez.github.io/_posts/2018-12-09-web-scraping-with-python.md

 If we only scrape the speakers page then we will miss the `bio`.

-We will look at both cases and make some decisions later.

 ## 3. Setup logging in Python.

-Here is a [Python logging tutorial](https://www.tomordonez.com/python-logging-tutorial.html) to get all the details.
+Here is a [Python logging tutorial](../python-logging-tutorial) to get all the details.

 We want to capture a log file when running the script.
 That way we can see what worked and what didn't.
 You could use `print` statements but it will be hard to read the terminal output after running the script a few times.